Symmetries of Coefficients of Three-Term Relations for the Hypergeometric Series: Introduction

-The pair $(Q, R)$ of rational functions of $a,\ b,\ c$ and $x$ is uniquely determined by $(k, l, m)$.
-(See \cite[Chapter~$6$, Section~$23$]{Poole}.)
-Ebisu \cite{Eb1} showed that $Q$ and $R$ can each be expressed as a sum of products of two hypergeometric functions.
-Using these expressions for $Q$ and $R$, Ebisu \cite{Eb} has found many special values of the hypergeometric function.
-Therefore, investigating properties of $Q$ and $R$ is important.
+Note that the pair $(Q, R)$ of rational functions of $a,\ b,\ c$ and $x$ is uniquely determined by $(k, l, m)$ (cf. \cite[Chapter~$6$, Section~$23$]{Poole}).

-The coefficients $Q$ and $R$ have specific properties called ``symmetries.''
-It is well-known that the hypergeometric differential equation has twenty-four symmetries.
 Ebisu \cite[Section~$2.
-3$]{Eb} noticed that these symmetries of the hypergeometric differential equation inherit to $Q$, but he did not write symmetries on $Q$ explicitly.
-On the other hand, Vid\=unas \cite[p.
-509, $(11)$]{Vidunas} obtained another symmetry.
-However, they did not state clearly the definition of symmetries.

-In order to avoid ambiguity, we define a symmetry of $Q$ and $R$, and combining symmetries noticed by Ebisu and Vid\=unas, we show that $Q$ and $R$ each have ninety-six symmetries, in total.
+3$]{Eb2} noticed that the coefficient $Q$ in $(\ref{3kou})$ has 48 symmetries, and using these symmetries, he gave many special values of the hypergeometric series.
+Unfortunately, Ebisu presented only two explicit formulas \cite[(2.7), (2.11)]{Eb2} as examples of $Q$'s symmetries.
+On the other hand, Vid\=unas considered the three-term relations of the form